7 New Ways to Use Skype in the Classroom

 Interviewing Notable Figures

-Find an industry expert through a website like Nepris or the Digital Human Library.
+Find an industry expert through a website like the Digital Human Library.
 If you already have a subject matter expert in mind, you can just go ahead and contact them to set up a meeting!

 Watching Presentations and Experiments